Matteus247/Embedded_Systems/README.md

 ---

-*Developed by: Alexander Limonov, Matei Tanase, Miles Grist, Nikolay Miladinov*
+*Developed by: Alexander Limonov, Matei Tanase, Miles Grist, Nikolay Miladinov.
+All rights reserved.*

 *MARKETING WEBSITE: pull the front-end folder and run the HomeMarketing HTML file*